What are SQL Server startup parameters?

 How can I check it?

-You will found these startup options using the SQL Server Configuration Manager:
+You will find these startup options using the SQL Server Configuration Manager.

 In the right pane, right-click SQL Server (<instance_name>), and then click Properties.